 Our local Home Depot has a shelf with used seed trays and small pots that are offered for free—we picked up a bunch, hosed them off, and used the trays for our seedlings, and the small pots for potting the seedlings in once they’d gotten a bit bigger.

 If you’re buying flowers or any other small plants, save the trays and pots they came in!
-If you really get into growing your own plants from seeds, you’ll want to re-use these useful tools rather than throwing them away.
+If you really get into growing your own plants from seed, you’ll want to re-use these useful tools rather than throwing them away.

 How to Start Seeds Indoors